Rick Boogs: Other media

 Bugenhagen appeared as Big Billy Beavers in the 2020 film The Main Event.
-He will participate in the 2025 season of American Gladiators.
+He participated in the 2026 season of American Gladiators under the name "The Bull."

 Bugenhagen, as Rick Boogs, made his video game debut in the Clowning Around DLC for WWE 2K22.
 He also appears in WWE 2K23.

+In 2024 Bugenhagen became part owner of the pre-workout brand Psycho Pharma.

-On social media, he styles himself 'Professor Girth' and 'Doctor Density'.
+On social media, he styles himself by a number of aliases, including 'Professor Girth', 'Doctor Density', 'Mr. Sizzle', 'Rick de la Stick', and 'Juice del Hagen'.